theQRL/docs.theqrl.org/_docs/mining/pool-mining.md

 There are lightweight binaries and scripts that use the local processor or GPU to perform work for the pool.
 This pooled work then gets submitted to the network and the rewards are shared between the workers.

-> QRL Uses the Monero v7 cryptonight algorithm to validate work on the QRL network.
-This allows QRL the same ASIC resistant benefits as Monero along with the added Quantum Resistant features.
+> QRL Uses the RandomX (rx/0) algorithm to validate work on the QRL network.
+More information can be found here: https://github.com/tevador/RandomX
 {: .info}

 ## Pool 101